 Respondents completed an online survey consisting of over 40 questions that sought information about various aspects of risk oversight within their organizations.
-Most of those questions are the same across all seven of our editions of the surveys that we have conducted each year from 2009 - 2015.
+Most of those questions are the same across

+Results are based on responses from 432 executives, mostly serving in financial leadership roles, representing a variety of industries and firm sizes. all eight of our editions of the surveys that we have conducted each year from 2009 - 2016.
 This approach provides us an opportunity to observe any shifts in trends in light of more recent developments surrounding board and senior executive's roles in risk oversight.